ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/graphql-server.md

 This is the reason why there was no need to implement the resolvers for these fields.

+Typically, fields are executed in the order they appear in the query, but it’s not safe to assume that.
+Because **fields can be executed in parallel**, they are assumed to be
+* atomic,
+* idempotent, and
+* side-effect free.

 ### Resolver arguments

 ![](/images/graphql-resolver-arguments.png)